1. Where can I purchase grapes or juice for home winemaking?

 3. What else can we do when visiting the East End wineries?

 There are so many wonderful things to see and do on the East End.
 For tourism information please go to the Regional Links page and click on the appropriate links.

 The Farm Stands with their fresh produce are a great attraction.
 You can find out more by clicking on the Long Island Farm Bureau's website link.
 An example of one of these is Long Island Wine Council member Harbes Family Farm which has two locations on the North Fork in Jamesport and Mattituck.

 4. Do any of the wineries have Wine Clubs?

-Yes, a number of them do, including: Bedell Cellars, Bridge Vineyards, Castello di Borghese, Channing Daughters Winery, Corey Creek Vineyards, Jamesport Vineyards, Laurel Lake Vineyards, Lieb Family Cellars, Macari Vineyards, Martha Clara, The Old Field Vineyards, Pellegrini Vineyards, Roanoke Vineyards, Sannino's Bella Vita Vineyard, The Tasting Room, Vineyard 48, Waters Crest Winery and Wolffer Estate.
+Yes, a number of them do, including: Bedell Cellars, Bridge Vineyards, Castello di Borghese, Channing Daughters Winery, Corey Creek Vineyards, Jamesport Vineyards, Laurel Lake Vineyards, Lieb Cellars, Macari Vineyards, Martha Clara, The Old Field Vineyards, Pellegrini Vineyards, Roanoke Vineyards, Sannino's Bella Vita Vineyard, The Tasting Room, Vineyard 48, Waters Crest Winery and Wolffer Estate.
 For further information, please visit their individual websites by following the links on the Vineyard & Winery page on this site.

 5. Do the vineyards take coach tours?

 All wineries require an advance reservation for coach tours and most have some type of fee.
 The majority of them do accept coaches on that basis.
 Please visit the Vineyard & Winery page for links to the individual vineyards' websites.